Skip to main content

 • Paper 3 [2 hours] – advanced practical skills, 23% of Cambridge AS course mark

 Special equipment and costs: Hardcover lab book required.
-Theory and question workbooks costs $20 for the year.
+Theory, practical and question workbooks costs $20 for the year.

-Continuation of subject: Physics AS Level continues onto Form 7 Cambridge A2 Physics, which is a prerequisite for courses at universities, technical institutes and other careers.
+Continuation of subject: Physics AS Level continues onto Form 7 Cambridge A Level Physics, which is a prerequisite for courses at universities, technical institutes, and other careers.

 Prerequisites: Form 6 Physics at AS or NCEA Level 2 and Mathematics